 Rural Living areas are characterized by very large lots, abundant open space, pastoral views, and a high-degree of separation between buildings.
-The lots are typically larger than 2 acres and residential home sites are located randomly throughout the countryside.
-This type of development helps to maintain the rural character, scale, and scenic values of the surrounding area.
-This Placetype is intended to be the home of McKinney's farmland and pastureland.
+The lots are typically larger than 2 acres and residential home sites are located randomly throughout the countryside,.
+This type of development which helps to maintain the rural character, scale, and scenic values of the surrounding area.
+This Placetype is intended to be the home of McKinney's associated with either farmland andor pastureland.